This article discusses a feature that is only available to Dropbox teams on an Advanced or Enterprise plan.

-If you're a non-admin member of a Dropbox Business team, your admin may sign in to your account to view or locate a file, or to restore a missing file that other members of your team are collaborating on.
+If you're a non-admin member of a Dropbox team account, your admin can sign in to your account to view or locate a file, or to restore a missing file that other members of your team are collaborating on.

 What exactly can an admin do in my account?

 - Share docs and folders with other users